d2l-ai/d2l-en/chapter_appendix_math/random-variables.md

 d2l.plt.show()
 ```

-Let us list a few properties of the correlation below.
+Let's list a few properties of the correlation below.

 * For any random variable $X$, $\rho(X, X) = 1$.
 * For any random variables $X, Y$ and numbers $a$ and $b$, $\rho(aX+b, Y) = \rho(X, aY+b) = \rho(X, Y)$.